ropensci-training/workshops-norwich-2013-09/01-introduction/02-seeking-help.md

 ```

-# Seeking help
+# Seeking help from peers

 * Always share some example data to help others replicate your problem.

-for example, the function `dput` can help recreate R objects by simply pasting the output into another R terminal.
+for example, the function `dput()` can help recreate R objects by simply pasting the output into another R terminal.
 Just `dput` a few rows for testing purposes.

 e.g.